Credit card debt smaller

 How do you pay off credit card debt?

-Facing credit card debt can be daunting, but there are steps you can take early to get back in control:
+Facing credit card debt can be daunting, but here’s our credit card debt advice to help you get back in control:

 be up front with creditors